yaniker/ClothingRecommendationApp/README.md

 # Clothing Recommendation App

-This app is a demo, developed for a specific user/client and is a work in progress based on the user feedback.
+This is the demo version for showcasing, developed for a specific user/client and is a work in progress based on the user feedback.

 ## Overview